-Explanation texts are a text type that is commonly found among the books of most graded reading schemes – and for good reason!
+Explanation texts are a text type that is commonly found among the books of most graded reading schemes – and for a good reason!

 Not only do they give valuable nonfiction reading practice opportunities to our students, but they help them to develop a wider knowledge about the world around them.

 Additionally, explanation texts are a crucial writing genre for our students to master.

-In this article, we’ll look at some effective writing strategies to quickly get your students to write well-written explanation texts of their own.
+In this article, we’ll look at some effective writing strategies to quickly get your students to write well-written explanation texts.

 This article has been written to support our complete guide to writing explanation texts which can be found here.

 Teaching students to write instruction manuals, recipes and science experiments can be challenging for the creative writer and teacher… ⭐UNTIL NOW⭐ Because the PERFECT PROCEDURAL WRITING UNIT offers a complete solution to teaching all styles of procedural writing, including,

 What Is an Explanation Text?